Problems latching on Newborn

 • It stabilizes the jaw and encourages rhythmic sucking, which can help overcome problems latching on newborn caused by ineffective suckling or fatigue.

-Other Ways to Help a Baby with Ineffective Sucking
+Devices to Help Baby with Ineffective Sucking

 Ways to Feed the Baby